 With spectacular scenery, world-class skiing, music festivals and a whole range of outdoor activities on offer, there are so many wonderful things to do in Lake Tahoe in winter!

-It’s easy to see why Lake Tahoe is California’s favourite winter getaway destination.
+It’s easy to see why Lake Tahoe is a favourite winter getaway destination for people in California and Nevada.
 You’ll find snow-covered alpine forests, fine white powder on the ski runs, cosy log cabins, and of course, incredible views over the shimmering waters of the lake.

 Once December hits, the area is transformed into a winter playground, with a whole range of fun outdoor activities to fill up any Lake Tahoe winter itinerary!

 Skiing is, of course, one of the most popular activities here, but there are also lots of other options of fun things to do in Lake Tahoe for non-skiers too.
 From lively music festivals to luxury spas, whatever your interests, there’s no shortage of awesome things to do in Lake Tahoe in winter.

 Looking for a little inspiration for your next adventure?
 Time to show you a few of the best things to do in Lake Tahoe in the winter months.

 But first, a little info on the weather in the region.
 Lake Tahoe (like many other parts of sunny California) boasts an impressive 300 days of sunshine per year, and even in the winter you’re likely to see some clear, blue skies.